 Hunger in America

-The Hunger in America 2010 study was designed to provide a comprehensive profile of the extent and nature of hunger and food insecurity as experienced by people who access Feeding America's national network of charitable feeding agencies.
-Information was collected on clients' sociodemographic characteristics, including income and employment, benefits from SNAP and other federal or private programs, frequency of visits to emergency feeding sites, and satisfaction with local access to emergency food assistance.
+The Hunger in America 2014 study was designed to provide a comprehensive profile of the extent and nature of hunger and food insecurity as experienced by people who access Feeding America's national network of charitable feeding agencies.
+Information was collected on clients' sociodemographic characteristics, including income and employment, benefits from SNAP and other federal or private programs, frequency of visits to emergency and non-emergency feeding sites, and satisfaction with local access to food assistance.
 Information obtained from provider agencies included size of programs, services provided, sources of food, and adequacy of food supplies.

 Click here for a summary of local findings